 Early Origins of the Kelick family

-Another 159 words (11 lines of text) covering the years 137 and 1372 are included under the topic Early Kelick History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kelick research.
+Another 80 words (6 lines of text) covering the years 137 and 1372 are included under the topic Early Kelick History in all our PDF Extended History products and printed products wherever possible.

 Kelick Spelling Variations